3rdpartyeve/phealng/README.md

     }

 ### HTTP request options
 There're 2 methods available for requesting the API information.
 Due to the some php or webhosting restrictions file_get_contents() isn't available for remote requests.
 You can choose between 'curl' and 'file'.
-Additionly you can set the http method (GET or POST) and set your custom useragent string so CCP can recognize you while you're killing their API servers.
+Additionally you can set the http method (GET or POST) and set your custom useragent string so CCP can recognize you while you're killing their API servers.
 Keep-Alive keeps the connection open for X seconds, this reduce the tcp/ssl handshake overhead if you're doing multiple